monego/lgb-prec-unc/README.md

 # Machine learning for uncertainty quantification in climate precipitation prediction over South America

 This repository contains the reference code for "Machine learning for uncertainty quantification in climate precipitation prediction over South America".
-The code needs some cleanup, but it works.

 ## Dependencies